king-knight-harsh/king-knight-harsh/ReadMe.md

 ![Harsh Sharma banner](/images/Harsh%20Sharma.svg)

-- 🔭 I’m currently working on portfolio website
+- 🔭 I’m currently preparing for my CEH V12 exam
-- 🌱 I’m currently learning cyber security and preparing for network+
+- 🌱 I’m currently finishing up my beginner learning path on TryHackMe
 - 👯 I’m looking to collaborate on web-dev projects
 - 💬 Ask me about cyber security
-- 📫 How to reach me: LinkedIn
+- 📫 How to reach me: LinkedIn, Portfolio Website
 - 😄 Pronouns: he/him/his

 ## About Me
-* I'm in my third year of BSc and learning cyber security
+* I'm in my third year of Bachelor of Computer Science.
+* I'm currently doing my internship as Software Engineer with Cadence Design Systems Inc.
-* I have worked as a Full-stack developer with DIAG Lab Memorial University of Newfoundland
+* I have worked as a Full-stack developer with DIAG Lab Memorial University of Newfoundland.
+* I'm an active member of TryHackMe (CyberSecurity Learning platform) community.
 * I'm a member of the Computer Science Student Organization.

 ## Projects